 Companies like Siemens and General Electrical have been using additive manufacturing for a few years now (Siemens opened a 3D printing facility in Sweden in 2016 already).
 They can repair burner tips 60% faster than they used to, and cut repair times for turbines by 90%.

 Deutsche Bahn (German Railways) also uses 3D printing for at least 100 parts that are hard to procure and render trains unavailable, which can send the company back thousands of euros every day.
 Now, parts weighing 13kg can be printed in 7 hours, decreasing downtime and financial losses.
+These companies are leveraging modern technology and integrating other PLM tools such as Windchill with their enterprise systems in a bid to establish, fine-tune, and optimize additive manufacturing capabilities.
+They can also expand access to their product data, making sure that the printed 3D models match their expectations.

 For most companies, however, additive manufacturing in maintenance is still something of the future.
 Imagine never waiting for parts to arrive, and printing them at your own facility, at your own pace.
 This is especially important for customised parts, which have the longest waiting times.